 See “WORK PERMITS”.

-A person whose application for asylum (see above) has been accepted having satisfied the UK Border Agency or a tribunal or court hearing an appeal against initial refusal that if her is returned to his country of origin there is a reasonable degree of likelihood that he may be at risk of persecution on account of his race, religion, nationality, membership of a particular social group or political opinion.
+A person whose application for asylum (see definition in this paper) has been accepted as having satisfied the UK Border Agency or a tribunal or court hearing an appeal against initial refusal that if her is returned to his country of origin there is a reasonable degree of likelihood that he may be at risk of persecution on account of his race, religion, nationality, membership of a particular social group or political opinion.

 Defined by section 33(2A) of the Immigration Act 1971 – a person is settled in the United Kingdom if he is ordinarily resident there without being subject under the immigration laws to any restriction on his period of stay.